Aaron98990/ways-of-the-game/misconduct.md

   - See the [goalkeeper section](/goalkeeper).
 Only applies among players.
 Does not apply between halves (including extra time) or before penalties.
 - commits in a reckless manner a direct free kick offense
   - See the [reckless section](/reckless).
-- handles the ball to interfere with or stop a promising attack
+- handles the ball to interfere with or stop a promising attack, except where the referee awards a penalty kick for a non-deliberate handball offence
+- denies the opposing team a goal or an obvious goal-scoring opportunity and the referee awards a penalty kick for a non-deliberate handball offence
 - commits any other offense which interferes with or stops a promising attack, except where the referee awards a penalty kick for an offense which was an attempt to play the ball or a challenge for the ball
 - denies an opponent an obvious goal-scoring opportunity by committing an offense which was an attempt to play the ball or a challenge for the ball and the referee awards a penalty kick
-  - For the three above, see the [tactical impact section](/tactical-impact)
+  - For the four above, see the [tactical impact section](/tactical-impact)
 - handles the ball in an attempt to score a goal (whether or not the attempt is successful) or in an unsuccessful attempt to prevent a goal
   - See the [tactical impact section](/tactical-impact) for "unsuccessful attempt to prevent a goal".
   - See the [handball section](/handball) for "handles the ball in an attempt to score".